dimichgh/trooba-book/book/ideal-framework.md

 One of the goals while building enterprise platform is to minimize the energy spent on maintaining a platform while supporting growing number of applications and teams that use it.
 This is usually accomplished with the use of various frameworks.

-The framework defines guidelines on how things should be done; which allows to maintain the same structure of the system and keeps it recognizable to other developers and reduces maintenance costs.
+The framework defines uniform guidelines on how things should be done; which allows to maintain the same structure of the system, keeps it recognizable to other developers and reduces maintenance costs.

-By taking the execution of repetitive tasks on itself it minimizes the amount of code that needs to written by an application developer and thus reducing the number of bugs.
+The application developers no longer need to architect/implement their way of doing service calls and focus their time on the application business logic.
+The frameworks can also allow to structure service data flow into a separate testable components.
+These components are usually build by platform or framework team and then distributed to other teams that use them in their service data flows.

 The framework needs to be simple enough to guarantee a quick on-boarding of new developers and teams, provide tools for fast debugging and troubleshooting.
 It is better be based on open standards and allow to form a developer community around to set it on self-sustainable path via contributions.

-There are already many frameworks out there that organize how things should be done in Node.JS.
-Marko, React or Angular define guidelines how UI should be done.
-The frontend and backend service guidelines are defined by Express, Hapi, Kraken-js.
-Microservice infrastructure can be built using Hemera or Senecajs.
+There are already many frameworks out there that organize how things should be done.
+Marko, React or Angular define rules on how UI should be done.
+The frontend and backend services are based on Express, Hapi, Kraken-js, etc. Microservice infrastructure can be built using Hemera or Senecajs.

-One of the important areas for the platform team is to provide ways to manage data flows.
+Let's look at a simple example to understand how frameworks simplify things.

-## What it takes to make an http service call?
+### What it takes to make an http service call?

 * Create an HTTP client
 * Initiate a call